aCertainProgrammer/UnnamedDraftingTool/README.md

 ## Custom data input

 **Note: if the data doesn't load, it means you made a mistake in your input.
-Press F12 or open your browser's console to check the error message.
+Read the error message that is being displayed for you and fix the problem.
 You can also validate your JSON here: https://jsonchecker.com/ or on any other JSON validation website**